calmitchell617/Springbok/readme.txt

     Zipline should install, and we can now use this environment to do all kinds of fun stuff

+3: Run mkdirs.py to create the proper folder structure for data processing

-3:  Download pricing and fundamental data from Quandl.
-Put these 2 files in the data_downloads folder.
+4:  Download pricing and fundamental data from Quandl.
+Unzip, and put the 2 files in the data_downloads folder.
     Pricing:        https://www.quandl.com/databases/SEP/documentation/batch-download
     Fundamentals:   https://www.quandl.com/databases/SF1/documentation/batch-download

 4: Time to process the data!

     Run bundle_prep.py to process the pricing data into seperate OHLCV files for each ticker.
-    (This step will take a little while.
-Should have written it in Go).
+    (This step will take a while.
+Maybe up to an hour on slow processors).

-    Run reindex.py to finish processing pricing data

     Run drop_non_arq.py, this file strips away a lot of fluff that we won't use from the fundamental data.

     Run fundamentals_prep.py, this file puts the data for each alpha factor into a seperate folder.

+    Run earnings_growth.py

+    Run reindex_fundamentals.py, this will reindex the fundamentals csvs and backfill empty cells

 5: Time to ingest the pricing data as a bundle:
     Find your zipline folder: